simp/simp-doc/docs/getting_started_guide/ISO_Install/SIMP_Server_Installation.rst

       ``simp config`` or generate a configuration file to be used as a template for subsequent ``simp config`` runs.
-    - ``simp config -a <Config File>`` will load a previously generated configuration in lieu of prompting for settings, and then apply the settings.
+    - ``simp config -a <Config File>`` will load a previously generated configuration (aka the 'answers' file) in lieu of prompting for settings, and then apply the settings.
 This is the option to run for systems that will be rebuilt often.
+Please note, however, if you edit the answers file, only configuration settings for which you would be prompted by ``simp config`` can be modified in that file.
+Any changes made to settings that ``simp config`` automatically determines will be ignored.

 ..
 NOTE::

    Once ``simp config`` has been run, three SIMP configuration files will be generated:

    - ``/root/.simp/simp_conf.yaml``: File containing  all your
      ``simp config`` settings; can include additional settings related to ones you entered and other settings required for SIMP.
    - ``/etc/puppetlabs/code/environments/simp/hieradata/simp_config_settings.yaml``:
      File containing global hieradata relevant to SIMP clients and the SIMP server.
    - ``/etc/puppetlabs/code/environments/simp/hieradata/hosts/<host>.yaml``:
      SIMP server host YAML file.

 3. Type ``simp bootstrap``

 ..
 NOTE::

    If progress bars are of equal length and the bootstrap finishes quickly, a problem has occurred.
 This is most likely due to an error in SIMP configuration.
 Refer to the previous step and make sure that all configuration options are correct.

 4. Type ``reboot``